hscient/FSCIL_learn-by-reasoning/README.md

 The original BiAG paper, its figures and tables are © the respective authors.

-Parts of the dataloader were adapted from the official implementation of **Constrained Few‑shot Class‑Incremental Learning**.
+Parts of the dataloader were adapted from the official implementation of CEC

 ---